St. Anthony of Padua

 Anthony had entered the Augustinian order in Lisbon.
 The bodies of five Franciscan missionaries who had been martyred in Morocco arrived in Portugal.
 Filled with admiration for the holy men, Anthony decided to switch orders from the Augustinians to the Franciscans and join the mission in Morocco.
 This he did.

-However, on a trip home, a storm at sea blew Anthony’s shop off course. instead of landing in Portugal, Anthony came ashore in Sicily.
+However, on a trip home, a storm at sea blew Anthony’s ship off course. instead of landing in Portugal, Anthony came ashore in Sicily.

 His timing was good: the Franciscans were gathering in Assisi for a general meeting, or chapter, and St. Francis himself would be there, It was at the chapter that Anthony decided to remain in italy.